Phong-Kaster/Phong-Kaster/README.md

 ## 🚀 Languages and Tools:

 <p align="left">
+    <b>Note:</b> Languages and tools which are included below,are only these programming languages & tools I have been and are doing so that they doesn't reflect experience or skill level.</br>
     <a href="https://devdocs.io/cpp/" name="c++" ><img src="https://img.icons8.com/color/48/000000/c-plus-plus-logo.png"/></a>
     <a href="https://docs.microsoft.com/en-us/sql/sql-server/?view=sql-server-ver15" name="SQL-Server" ><img src="https://img.icons8.com/color/48/000000/microsoft-sql-server.png"/></a>
     <a href="https://docs.oracle.com/en/java/" name="java" ><img src="https://img.icons8.com/nolan/64/java-coffee-cup-logo.png"/></a>